Chase Claypool Player Prop Bets for NFL Week 12 | Pittsburgh vs. Cincinnati 11/28/2021

 Season Stats

-- Claypool's stat line reveals 34 catches for 526 yards and one touchdown.
-He averages 52.6 yards per game, and has been targeted 61 times.

-- So far this season, 15.5% of the 394 passes thrown by his team have gone Claypool's way.

-- With nine targets in the red zone this season, Claypool has been on the receiving end of 15.0% of his team's 60 red zone pass attempts.
+- Claypool (nine red zone targets) has been the recipient of 15.0% of his team's 60 red zone pass attempts.

+- The Steelers, who rank 21st in the NFL in points scored, have dropped back to pass 61.8% of the time while opting for the ground attack 38.2% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Claypool's matchup with the Bengals.